 - Assigned an ID number. - Prioritized with respect to the other requirement requests. - Examined to determine if a contradiction exists between the requirements request and requirement requests from other stakeholders.
-In the rare instances where there was a contradiction, we met with the stakeholders concerned, discussed and resolved the contradictions. - Tagged with acceptance criteria.
-These criteria were obtained by asking the stakeholders "how will you know when the requirement is met?"
-This question avoids ambiguous requirements.
-The response to the question provides the acceptance criteria that will be used in developing the acceptance tests. - Inserted into the draft MCSS requirements document without performing the impact assessment since this was an initial state rather than a change to an existing system.
+In the rare instances where there was a contradiction, we met with the stakeholders concerned, discussed and resolved the contradictions.

-7 The term 'request for requirement' is used because the stakeholder's requests must not become requirements until the customer has agreed to accept the request and fund the realization of the request.
+&lt;sup>7 The term 'request for requirement' is used because the stakeholder's requests must not become requirements until the customer has agreed to accept the request and fund the realization of the request.